*Updated January 30, 2020

 College education in the United States is getting more and more expensive, and students are borrowing more than ever to pay for their education.

-Student debt hit an all-time high of $1.5 trillion in 2018, with more than 44 million students borrowing money to get themselves through college.
-The average student graduates with $37,172 in student debt.
+Student debt has reached a high of $1.6 trillion, with the average undergrad borrowing about $30,000.
 Unfortunately, most students do not know how to manage their student debt successfully because they haven’t been given adequate financial education to help them do so.

 So, if you need to borrow money for school (like I did), be smart about it.